Report Design Tips (Report Builder and SSRS)

 Data region as a data feed.
 With appropriate permissions, a report reader can create an ATOM data feed from a data region.

 Use underscores instead of spaces in report names.
-If you download a report from Report Manager, spaces are replaced by underscores.
+If you download a report from a Reporting Services web portal, spaces are replaced by underscores.
 If you use the download feature to save reports locally, and then include them in SQL Server Data Tools (SSDT), using underscores helps to keep report dependencies for subreports and drillthrough links accurate.

 As a first step, get all the data that you want to work with to appear in the Report Data pane.
 As you refine the questions that the report is designed to answer, think about how to limit the data in the report datasets to just what is needed.